Marvin Wanitzek

 Marvin Wanitzek (born 7 May 1993) is a German professional footballer who plays for 2.
 Bundesliga side Karlsruher SC as an attacking midfielder.

 Career

 Wanitzek joined VfB Stuttgart in July 2013 from FC Astoria Walldorf.
 On 28 October 2015, he made his debut for the first team in the 2015–16 DFB-Pokal against Carl Zeiss Jena.
 He had his first Bundesliga appearance with Stuttgart on 29 November 2015 against Borussia Dortmund.

 In June 2017, he signed for 3.
 Liga club Karlsruher SC on a three-year deal until 2020.
+In 2018–19 season, he promoted with Karlsruher SC to the 2.
+Bundesliga.
 In January 2020, he agreed a contract extension until summer 2024.